JD-Data-Limited/easy-fm/README.md

 let layout = connection.getLayout("layout1") // Get the layout known as 'layout1'
 ```

-Once you have the layout, you can perform a multitude of tasks
+Once you have the layout, you can perform tasks on that layout

+> **Note:** You will only be able to get and modify fields that are on that layout.
+If a field is not on the layout, you
+> cannot see or modify it's contents.

 ### Get a single record using its RecordID